ccvca/SmartSoftComponentDeveloperAPIcpp/README.md

 ## Overview

 This repository contains the *Component-Developer C++ interface-definition (API)* for use of the *SmartSoft Framework*.
 Repository covers the API to the SmartSoft Communication Patterns and SmartSoft Component structures.
 Read more about the [SmartSoft World](http://www.servicerobotik-ulm.de/drupal/?q=node/7).
+See also the [Doxygen API documentation](https://servicerobotics-ulm.github.io/SmartSoftComponentDeveloperAPIcpp/html/index.html).

 This API defines class hierarchies with pure virtual methods and specified template parameters.
 These pure virtual interface-definitions can be used to implement a Framework that conforms to the overall SmartSoft structures using any preferred middleware technology and/or operating-system abstraction.
 The API uses the *Standard-Template-Library (STD)* and conforms to the **C++11** standard.
 For available implementations of the SmartSoft Framework, please refer to [http://www.servicerobotik-ulm.de](http://www.servicerobotik-ulm.de).